Home > Invertebrates > Sponges

 Phylum Porifera, Sponges

+Accurate identification is very difficult since form and color are variable within many species, therefore below are best guesses.
 Sponges are filter-feeders composed of flagellated cells reinforced by spongin fiber and (usually) tiny structural rods called spicules.
-These spicules (or absence thereof) are used for species identification in the lab; field identification in person or by photograph is not especially reliable.
-They may be soft and delicate or hard as rock.
-Sponges are effective biological filters, extracting bacteria from the current, improving water quality.
-Chemicals extracted from these bacteria are then utilized for defense from grazing organisms, and may contribute to the sponge's coloration.
+Microscopic examination of spicules, fibers, and tissue cross-sections are critical to species identification.
+Texture may be soft and delicate or hard as rock.
+Sponges are effective biological filters, extracting bacteria and viruses from the current, improving water quality.
+Chemicals extracted from food are then utilized for defense from grazing organisms, and may contribute to the sponge's coloration.
 Despite this, some fish and mollusks prey upon specific types of sponge.
 Due to the sharp spicules and toxic chemicals, contact should be avoided.
 Many species are found worldwide, carried from place to place on ship hulls or in ballast water.

 Leiodermatium sp.